leandromoreira/linux-network-performance-parameters/README.md

   * **How to monitor:** `cat /proc/net/sockstat`

 ## Honorable mentions - TCP FSM and congestion algorithm
 * `somaxconn` - Limit of socket [listen() backlog](https://eklitzke.org/how-tcp-sockets-work), known in userspace as SOMAXCONN.
-When you change this value you should change your application to the same value, for example [nginx backlog](http://nginx.org/en/docs/http/ngx_http_core_module.html#listen) should be changed.
+When you change this value you should change your application to the same value, for example, [nginx backlog](http://nginx.org/en/docs/http/ngx_http_core_module.html#listen) should be changed.
 * `tcp_fin_timeout` - this specifies how many seconds to wait for a final FIN packet before the socket is forcibly closed.
-This is strictly a violation of the TCP specification, but required to prevent denial-of-service attacks.
+This is strictly a violation of the TCP specification but required to prevent denial-of-service attacks.
 * `tcp_available_congestion_control` - shows the available congestion control choices that are registered.
 * `tcp_congestion_control` - set the congestion control algorithm to be used for new connections.
-* `tcp_max_syn_backlog` - the maximum number of queued connection requests which have still not received an acknowledgement from the connecting client.
+* `tcp_max_syn_backlog` - the maximum number of queued connection requests which have still not received an acknowledgment from the connecting client.
 If this number is exceeded, the kernel will begin dropping requests.
 * `tcp_slow_start_after_idle` - enable/disable tcp slow start

 **How to monitor:**